 Email campaigns are one of the most powerful ways to connect with guests, members, and customers.
 When an email gets too large or overly complex, it can slow down, get clipped, or miss the inbox.
 Keeping your campaign lean improves performance and helps your message reach the right place.

-What Is Email Deliverability vs Delivery?
+What Is Email Delivery vs Deliverability?

 Keep It Small, Keep It Seen